 Memphis , TN

-Real Estate Fraud is pandemic, dirty, and destroys families.
+Housing discrimination is a crime.
 You can prevent it.
 If you believe that your housing rights were violated or that you're a victim of fraud please notify HUD or the FBI.

 David Saks was born in Memphis, Tennessee on August 1, 1952, early one Friday morning down in the blazing hot Mississippi Delta, where cotton grows and plowmen sing the blues.